 Taste the crazy.
 If you happen to have any Dogs of War festering in your pile of shame, you now know what you must do…

-Yet more than a few of these Regiments of Renown are straight up clones of historical Italian pikemen or crossbowmen.
+Yet more than a few of these Dogs of War and Regiments of Renown are straight up clones of historical Italian pikemen or crossbowmen.
 They could easily be proxied by such for chump change.
 In particular I am thinking of Braganza’s Besiegers, Bronzino’s Galloper Guns, Leopold’s Leopard Company, Marksman of Miragliano, Ricco’s Republican Guard, The Alcatani Fellowship, Vespero’s Vendetta and Voland’s Venators.
 All could be proxied with historical minis with the barest minimum of kitbashing.

 For another example, Pirazzo’s Lost Legion is an obvious clone of the legendary historical Spanish adventurer Pizarro and his conquistadors.
 Pirazzo’s Lost Legion could easily be proxied by pikes and crossbowmen in Spanish style Morion helmets.
 Again for a fraction of the price of lost relics of GW.